sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 06-11-2023

+- https://piotrminkowski.com/2023/11/06/apache-kafka-on-kubernetes-with-strimzi/ Apache Kafka on Kubernetes with Strimzi

 # 02-11-2023

 - https://www.reforge.com/blog/product-specializations The Growing Specialization of Product Management